Tree service workers’ comp

 If you’re a tree trimmer two things can be assumed: You work at great heights, and you work with sharp objects.
 To some, performing your duties off the ground is just as scary as working with large, powerful equipment.
 To do both at the same time is just plain risky.

-We highly recommend arborists consider workers’ compensation insurance.
+We highly recommend arborists consider workers’ compensation insurance in addition to other lines of tree trimming insurance.
 This coverage protects you and your employees should you (or they) get hurt on the job.
 Not only does this policy protect your team, it also shields your business from the liabilities involved with your line of work.

 Avoiding tree service workers’ comp because you think it’s too expensive?
 Here’s one thing we can guarantee: Odds are, an injury claim and potential lawsuit is much more expensive than the policy itself.
 If a claim occurs and you have a workers’ comp policy, medical fees and legal fees will be covered.